 Wordfence is the leader of WordPress security plugins with over 1 million downloads.
 It comes with several options to protect your website from being hacked or infected.
-The features include login security, spam filter, live traffic view, firewall, domain blacklist, malware scan and others.
+The features include login security, spam filter, a live traffic view, firewall, domain blacklist, malware scan, and others.

 After activation, visit Wordfence menu from the left pane > Options and scroll down to locate login security options.